varigit/pyvar/sphinx/pyvar.contribute.rst

 *  Avoid as much as you can adding dependencies that are not currently supported by Variscite BSP.

-   *  You must handle this as optional feature using accert or try methods to verify if it is installed or not.
+   *  You must handle this as an optional feature using assert or try methods to verify if it is installed or not.

-*  Before sending the pull request or patch follow the above recommendations:
+*  Before sending the pull request or patch, follow the recommendations below:

-   *  You must keep your code clean and neat, which means that must be readable;
+   *  You must keep your code clean and neat, which means that it must be readable;
    *  You must not apply general rules of git commits and common senses;
    *  You must not write a lengthy commit - only one single topic per commit;
    *  You must provide enough background information and references.